 The Health Protection Service is exploring the possible introduction of a food safety rating scheme that would improve food hygiene standards and regulatory transparency.

-The below Regulatory Impact Statement (RIS), prepared by consulting firm KPMG, assesses the possible options, costs and benefits of introducing a food safety rating scheme in the ACT.
+The below Regulatory Impact Statement (RIS), prepared by consulting firm KPMG in May 2012, assesses the possible options, costs and benefits of introducing a food safety rating scheme in the ACT.
 Food safety rating schemes are commonly referred to as ‘Scores on Doors’ and are thriving internationally including some Australian jurisdictions.
-Examples of international food safety rating schemes can be found in the international study tour report below
+Examples of international food safety rating schemes can be found in the 2011 international study tour report below.

 It should be noted that there is no current requirement that food businesses participate in a food safety rating scheme.